acw414/eLISA/README.md

     - ~the right arguments~
     - ~if the input is not tab delimited or doesnt use semicolons as delimeters in the last column~
   - ~need to start with 'module load R' before starting the program. include in bash script before loading everything.~
-  - ~need to create the output file
+  - ~need to create the output file~
   - need to delete the finalsamplecolumn files after the output file finishes - do this in bash script
   - ~need to remove empty lines from finalsamplecolumn files~
-  - ~add the code that runs the Rcodes in the Bash script .
+  - ~add the code that runs the Rcodes in the Bash script~
   - ~need to remove empty lines from finalsamplecolumn files~
   - need a section saying all the requirement for the input file .
     - say the input file cannot have the string "column" in the filename